-Re: Notice of Misconduct in Science Determination

-Dear

-You submitted a proposal entitled
+you submitted a proposal entitled "

-jointly with Dr. to the Directorate for Education and Human Resources at the National Science Foundation (NSF).
-As documented in the attached Investigative Report prepared by NSF's Office of Inspector General (OIG), your proposal plagiarized text from an earlier proposal submitted to NSF by Dr. of the University ('proposal").
+jointly with Dr. , to the Directorate for Education and Human Resources at the National Science Foundation (NSF).1 As documented in the attached Investigative Report prepared by NSF's Office of Inspector General (OIG), your proposal plagiarized text from an earlier proposal submitted to NSF by Dr.

+of the (University ("Interprepared Proposal").2

 Scientific Misconduct and Proposed Sanctions

-Under NSF's regulations, "misconduct" is defined to include "plagiarism, or other serious deviation from accepted practices in proposing, carrying out, or reporting results from activities funded by NSF.
-45 CFR. §689.1(a).
+Under NSF's regulations, "misconduct" is defined to include "plagiarism, or other serious deviation from accepted practices in proposing, carrying out, or reporting results from activities funded by NSF. " 45 CFR. §689.1(a).

 The University of investigated the allegations of plagiarism and found that the majority of your proposal was copied text from the proposal.
-The University determined that your proposal clearly indicated to NSF that you planned to replicate the already being conducted at and that you would use many of the educational materials developed by However, it concluded that you did not indicate that the language in the proposal was almost entirely copied from the text of the proposal.
+The University determined that your proposal clearly indicated to NSF that you planned to replicate the allegations and that you would use many of the educational materials developed by the However, it concluded that you did not indicate that the language in the proposal was almost entirely copied from the text of the proposal.
 The University concluded that you committed plagiarism and misconduct in science.
 OIG agrees with the University's conclusion.

-1 NSF Proposal No.
+NSF Proposal No. (formerly

-2 NSF Proposal No. entitled "
+NSF Proposal No. entitled W